chrisnoonan98675/site/xl-deploy/concept/tomcat-plugin.markdown

 ### Tomcat server (`tomcat.Server`)

 `tomcat.Server` models a Tomcat installation running on a host.
-This container must be defined under any [Host](#overthere.Host) in the XL Deploy infrastructure.
+This container must be defined under any `overthere.Host` in the XL Deploy infrastructure.
 The container supports operating system-specific stop and start commands used to control the stopping and starting of the Tomcat server.
 In addition, stop and start wait times can be specified.
 XL Deploy will wait for the specified amount of time to elapse after the execution of a stop/start command.

 ### Tomcat common context (`tomcat.CommonContext`)

 `tomcat.CommonContext` models the `context.xml` file present in the `$TOMCAT_HOME/conf` directory.
-This container must be defined under a [Tomcat Server](#tomcat.Server) container.
+This container must be defined under a `tomcat.Server` container.
 Only a single instance should be defined.
-Any [Tomcat Resource](#tomcat.JndiContextElement) can be deployed to this container.
+Any Tomcat resource can be deployed to this container.

 ### Tomcat virtual host (`tomcat.VirtualHost`)

 `tomcat.VirtualHost` models a Tomcat virtual host definition (that is, `$TOMCAT_HOME/conf/[enginename]/[hostname]`).
-This container must be defined under a [Tomcat Server](#tomcat.Server) container.
+This container must be defined under a `tomcat.Server` container.
 Multiple instances can be defined.
-[Web Applications](#jee.War) and [Tomcat Resource](#tomcat.JndiContextElement) can be deployed to this container.
+Web applications and tomcat resources can be deployed to this container.

 ## Deploying web applications